nachat-cc/.github/charter/moderation.rst

    in question)
 *  Attempts to circumvent access controls
 *  Attempts to disrupt site operation or services
-*  Disproportionate consumption of resources (e.g. "crowding out the conversation")
+*  Disproportionate consumption of resources (e.g. flooding, denial-of-service, or just "crowding out the conversation")
 *  Misuse of features

 Qualified determination of whether an offense warrants a ban is entirely